seanreed1111/sql-recipes/recipes.md

 Solution
 Oracle provides moving or rolling window functions as part of the analytical function set.
 This gives you the ability to reference any number of preceding rows in a result set, the current row in the result set, and any number of following rows in a result set.
 Our initial recipe uses the current row and the three preceding rows to calculate the rolling average of order values.

-select to_char(order_date, 'MM') as OrderMonth, sum(order_total) as MonthTotal, avg(sum(order_total))
+SELECT to_char(order_date, 'MM') as OrderMonth, sum(order_total) as MonthTotal, avg(sum(order_total))
 over
-(order by to_char(order_date, 'MM') rows between 3 preceding and current row) as RollingQtrAverage from oe.orders where order_date between '01-JAN-1999' and '31-DEC-1999' group by to_char(order_date, 'MM') order by 1;
+(ORDER BY to_char(order_date, 'MM') rows between 3 preceding and current row) as RollingQtrAverage FROM oe.orders
+WHERE order_date between '01-JAN-1999' and '31-DEC-1999' group by to_char(order_date, 'MM')
+ORDER BY 1;
 We see the month, the associated total, and the calculated rolling three-month average in our results.

 You might notice January (OrderMonth 01) is missing.
 This isn’t a quirk of this approach: rather it’s because the OE.ORDERS table has no orders recorded for this month in 1999.

 How It Works
-Our SELECT statement for a rolling average starts by selecting some straightforward values.
-The month number is extracted from the ORDER_DATE field using the TO_CHAR() function with the MM format string to obtain the month’s number.
+Our SELECT statement for a rolling average starts by Selecting some straightforward values.
+The month number is extracted FROM the ORDER_DATE field using the TO_CHAR() function with the MM format string to obtain the month’s number.
 We choose the month number rather than the name so that the output is sorted as a person would expect.
 Next up is a normal aggregate of the ORDER_TOTAL field using the traditional SUM function.
 No magic there.
-We then introduce an OLAP AVG function, which is where the detail of our rolling average is managed.
+We then introduce an OLAP AVG function, which is WHERE the detail of our rolling average is managed.
 That part of the statement looks like this.

-avg(sum(order_total)) over (order by to_char(order_date, 'MM') rows between 3 preceding and current row) as RollingQtrAverage
+avg(sum(order_total)) over (ORDER BY to_char(order_date, 'MM') rows between 3 preceding and current row) as RollingQtrAverage

 All of that text is to generate our result column, the ROLLINGQTRAVERAGE.
 Breaking the sections down will illustrate how each part contributes to the solution.
 The leading functions, AVG(SUM(ORDER_TOTAL)), suggest we are going to sum the ORDER_TOTAL values and then take their average.
 That is correct to an extent, but Oracle isn’t just going to calculate a normal average or sum.
 These are OLAP AVG and SUM functions, so their scope is governed by the OVER clause.
 The OVER clause starts by instructing Oracle to perform the calculations based on the order of the formatted ORDER_DATE field—that’s what ORDER BY TO_CHAR(ORDER_DATE, 'MM') achieves—effectively ordering the calculations by the values 02 to 12 (remember, there’s no data for January 1999 in the database).
 Finally, and most importantly, the ROWS element tells Oracle the size of the window of rows over which it should calculate the driving OLAP aggregate functions.
 In our case, that means over how many months should the ORDER_TOTAL values be summed and then averaged.
-Our recipe instructs Oracle to use the results from the third-last row through to the current row.
+Our recipe instructs Oracle to use the results FROM the third-last row through to the current row.
 This is one interpretation of three- month rolling average, though technically it’s actually generating an average over four months.
 If what you want is really a three-month average —the last two months plus the current month—you’d change the ROWS BETWEEN element to read rows between 2 preceding and current row
 This brings up an interesting point.
 This recipe assumes you want a rolling average computed over historic data.
 But some business requirements call for a rolling window to track trends based on data not only prior to a point in time, but also after that point.
 For instance, we might want to use a three-month window but base it on the previous, current, and following months.
 The next version of the recipe shows exactly this ability of the windowing function, with the key changes in bold.

-select to_char(order_date, 'MM') as OrderMonth, sum(order_total) as MonthTotal, avg(sum(order_total)) over (order by to_char(order_date, 'MM') rows between 1 preceding and 1 following) as AvgTrend from oe.orders where order_date between '01-JAN-1999' and '31-DEC-1999' group by to_char(order_date, 'MM')
+SELECT to_char(order_date, 'MM') as OrderMonth, sum(order_total) as MonthTotal, avg(sum(order_total)) over (ORDER BY to_char(order_date, 'MM') rows between 1 preceding and 1 following) as AvgTrend FROM oe.orders
+WHERE order_date between '01-JAN-1999' and '31-DEC-1999' group by to_char(order_date, 'MM')
-order by 1
+ORDER BY 1
 /
 Our output changes as you’d expect, as the monthly ORDER_TOTAL values are now grouped differently for the calculation.

-11 rows selected.
+11 rows SELECTed.
 The newly designated AVGTREND value is calculated as described, using both preceding and following rows.
-Both our original recipe and this modified version are rounded out with a WHERE clause to select only data from the OE.ORDERS table for the year 1999.
+Both our original recipe and this modified version are rounded out with a WHERE clause to SELECT only data FROM the OE.ORDERS table for the year 1999.
 We group by the derived month number so that our traditional sum of ORDER_TOTAL in the second field of the results aggregates correctly, and finish up ordering logically by the month number.

 ---

 2-15.
 Removing Duplicate Rows Based on a Subset of Columns Problem
-Data needs to be cleansed from a table based on duplicate values that are present only in a subset of rows.
+Data needs to be cleansed FROM a table based on duplicate values that are present only in a subset of rows.

 Solution
 Historically there were Oracle-specific solutions for this problem that used the ROWNUM feature.
 However, this can become awkward and complex if you have multiple groups of duplicates and want to remove the excess data in one pass.
 Instead, you can use Oracle’s ROW_NUMBER OLAP function with a DELETE statement to efficiently remove all duplicates in one pass.
-To illustrate our recipe in action, we’ll first introduce several new staff members that have the same FIRST_NAME and LAST_NAME as some existing employees.
-These INSERT statements create our problematic duplicates. insert into hr.employees
+To illustrate our recipe in action, we’ll first introduce several new staff members that have the same FIRST_NAME and LAST_NAME as some existing employee.
+These INSERT statements create our problematic duplicates. insert into employee
 (employee_id, first_name, last_name, email, phone_number, hire_date, job_id, salary, commission_pct, manager_id, department_id)
 Values
 (210, 'Janette', 'King', 'JKING2', '650.555.8880', '25-MAR-2009', 'SA_REP', 3500, 0.25, 145, 80);

-Insert into hr.employees
+Insert into employee
 (employee_id, first_name, last_name, email, phone_number, hire_date, job_id, salary, commission_pct, manager_id, department_id)
 Values
 (211, 'Patrick', 'Sully', 'PSULLY2', '650.555.8881', '25-MAR-2009', 'SA_REP', 3500, 0.25, 145, 80);
-Insert into hr.employees
+Insert into employee
 (employee_id, first_name, last_name, email, phone_number, hire_date, job_id, salary, commission_pct, manager_id, department_id)
 Values
 (212, 'Allen', 'McEwen', 'AMCEWEN2', '650.555.8882', '25-MAR-2009', 'SA_REP', 3500, 0.25, 145, 80);
 commit;
-To show that we do indeed have some duplicates, a quick SELECT shows the rows in question. select employee_id, first_name, last_name from hr.employees where first_name in ('Janette','Patrick','Allan') and last_name in ('King','Sully','McEwen') order by first_name, last_name;
+To show that we do indeed have some duplicates, a quick SELECT shows the rows in question.
+SELECT employee_id, first_name, last_name FROM employee
+WHERE first_name in ('Janette','Patrick','Allan') and last_name in ('King','Sully','McEwen')
+ORDER BY first_name, last_name;
 EMPLOYEE_ID FIRST_NAME  LAST_NAME
 ----------- ----------- ----------
 158 Allan   McEwen